-ORDER FOR A HEARING REGARDING BOSTON'S LGBTQIA+ MENTAL HEALTH DATA COLLECTION PROCESSES, EXISTING SERVICES, AND FURTHER COMMUNITY NEEDS
+ORDER FOR A HEARING TO DISCUSS BOSTON'S LGBTQIA+ MENTAL HEALTH DATA COLLECTION PROCESSES, EXISTING SERVICES, AND FURTHER COMMUNITY NEEDS

-WHEREAS, Numerous studies have consistently found that Commonwealth of Massachusetts has one of the highest LGBTQIA+ population concentrations of any U.S. state or district, with the city of Boston being home to the largest population identifying as lesbian, gay, bisexual, transgender, or queer in Massachusetts; and

-WHEREAS, Studies also show that LGBTQIA+ people in both Massachusetts and the U.S. at large suffer from higher rates of anxiety, depression, suicidal ideation and attempts, and other harmful mental health effects relative to their cisgender, heterosexual, and endosex counterparts, due to continual and growing exposure to social and political hostility, discrimination, bullying, and a severe lack of access to mental health resources addressing their needs; these effects are especially pronounced amongst youth; transgender, non-binary, and gender expansive people; and LGBTQIA+ people with intersectional identities, including Indigenous, Black, person of color, neurodiverse, and immigrant; and

-WHEREAS, The Massachusetts Commission on LGBTQ Youth (MCLGBTQY) FY25 Report released on May 28, 2024, observes:
+- WHEREAS, Numerous studies have consistently found that the Commonwealth of Massachusetts has one of the highest LGBTQ+ population concentrations of any U.S. state or district, with the city of Boston being home to the largest population identifying as lesbian, gay, bisexual, transgender, or queer in Massachusetts; and, - WHEREAS, Studies also show that LGBTQ+ people in both Massachusetts and the U.S. at large suffer from higher rates of anxiety, depression, suicidal ideation and attempts, and other harmful mental health effects relative to their cisgender and heterosexual counterparts, due to continual and growing exposure to social and political hostility, discrimination, bullying, and a severe lack of access to mental health resources addressing their needs; these effects are especially pronounced amongst youth; transgender, non-binary, and gender expansive people; and LGBTQ+ people with intersectional identities, including Indigenous people, Black people, people of color, neurodiverse people, and immigrants; and, - WHEREAS, The Massachusetts Commission on LGBTQ Youth (MCLGBTQY) FY25 Report released on May 28, 2024, observes: